 Vivint Monitoring Costs

-Monitoring fees with Vivint start from $39.99 per month.
-It’s 24/7 monitoring, so when we went out to a late dinner and an alarm triggered at 11 p.m., Vivint’s monitoring team still got in touch with us to see what was going on.
+Monitoring fees with Vivint start from $29.99 per month.
+It’s 24/7 monitoring, so when we went out to a late dinner and an alarm triggered at 11 p.m., Vivint’s monitoring team quickly got in touch with us to see what was going on.
+Fortunately, we also bought security cameras.
 We pulled up our indoor camera feed and saw that it was just the babysitter, so we called off the alarm.
-But it was good to know we would get an alert in case it was a criminal.
+But it was good to know we would get a fast alert in case it was a criminal.

 Equipment Costs